 12 Self Care Tips for Christmas 2020

 We are just coming to the end of an exceptional year.
-In our wildest dreams as we approached Christmas last year did we think we would have been looking at a year like we have just had.
-The affects of Covid-19 is going to be felt by us for a long time to come.
+In our wildest dreams as we approached Christmas last year did we think we would have been looking at a year like we have just had?
+The effects of Covid-19 is going to be felt by us for a long time to come.
 It is only now, that we are beginning to process its impact on us both mentally and physically.
-Christmas naturally is a time where we can feel stressed and overwhelmed so this year its really important for us to practice self-care and take the opportunity to re-charge and re-fresh
+Christmas naturally is a time where we can feel stressed and overwhelmed so this year it’s really important for us to practice self-care and take the opportunity to re-charge and re-fresh.

 - Be Kind to you.
 You have had to deal with lots of changes this year, lots of uncertainty, fear and the unknown but you are here, and you have gotten to today, so well done!

 - Be Kind to others.
 We are all fighting a battle and some more than others at different times.
 When we are less patient with others this can cause us to feel guilty later!

 - Keep a Routine.
 When we break for Christmas, we can find that we struggle to be productive with our days and they can meld into one and we can feel sluggish after our break.